Hercules C130, New Canyon dive site, Aqaba, Jordan

-The dive usually consists of a route around the canyons with a tour around a series of table corals at varying depths.
-The site has a wide array of coral species and fish including lots of Scorpionfish, Frogfish and Stonefish in addition to the odd Octopus and large Eel and new wrack air plan C130 Hercules.
+New Canyon Aqaba and Hercules C130 dive site usually consists of a route around the canyons.
+Also with a tour around a series of table corals at varying depths.
+The site has a wide array of coral species and fish including lots of Scorpion fish, Frog fish and Stone fish.
+In addition to the odd Octopus and large Eel here is new wreck air plan C130 Hercules.

-With an average maximum depth of around 16m and a flat bottom, the Hercules is upright and almost level, with a length of 30m and a wingspan of around 40m.
+With an average maximum depth of around 16 meters and a flat bottom.
+The Hercules is upright and almost level, with a length of 30 meters and a wingspan of around 40 meters.
 The site is prone to only the lightest of currents.

 Hercules C130 wreck Aqaba

-A C-130 Hercules military aircraft has been scuttled off Aqaba, Jordan to create a new artificial reef for divers in the Gulf of Aqaba on the Red Sea.
+Hercules C130 military aircraft has scuttled off Aqaba, Jordan to create a new artificial reef for divers in the Gulf of Aqaba in the Red Sea.

-The Aqaba Special Economic Zone Authority, in cooperation with the Royal Jordanian Navy and the Aqaba Port Corporation, sank the plane today (November 16, 2017) approximately 300m off the coast.
+The Aqaba Special Economic Zone Authority, in cooperation with the Royal Jordanian Navy and the Aqaba Port Corporation, sank the plane on November 16, 2017.
+It is approximately 300 meters off the coast.

-The C-130 Hercules now lies at a depth of around 17m.
-Over time, it will become an artificial reef that attracts fish, coral and other marine species as well as divers from all over the world.
-The C-130 Hercules’s proximity to the M42 Duster tank wreck also makes it a premiere dive location in the Gulf of Aqaba.
+The Hercules C130 now lies at a depth of around 17 meters.
+Over time, it became an artificial reef that attracts fish, coral and other marine species as well as divers from all over the world.
+The Hercules C130’s proximity to the M42 Duster tank wreck also makes it a premiere dive location in the Gulf of Aqaba.

-Before the sinking, Aqaba Special Economic Zone Authority removed all fuel, oil, paint and hazardous materials from the aircraft in order to comply with environmental best practice.
-The aircraft was towed from the Royal Jordanian Air Force’s headquarters in Amman to Aqaba, to be repurposed for its new life as an artificial reef.
+Before the sinking, Aqaba Special Economic Zone Authority removed all fuel, oil, paint and hazardous materials from the aircraft.
+In order to comply with environmental best practice.
+The aircraft towed from the Royal Jordanian Air Force’s headquarters in Amman to Aqaba.
+For repurposed for its new life as an artificial reef.

 “The entire marine ecosystem benefits from creating an artificial reef like the C-130 Hercules,” said H.E.
 Mr. Sharhabeel Madi Commissioner of Tourism and Economic Affairs.
 “Whenever we are able to add a new structure like this, the whole area benefits from the added habitat and species diversity.”